Shruti-Ku/Skin_Cancer_Detection/README.md

 ## Impact

 - Enhanced Diagnostics: The project's deep learning model enhances the accuracy of skin cancer classification, offering valuable support to medical professionals in their diagnostic efforts.
+- The model gained an accuracy of 92%

 ## How to Use